vsquared101/angular-case-study/README.md

 - This should start a local server at http://localhost:3000 with the basic REST HTTP endpoints setup for us.
 - Accessing the endpoints such as GET - /users, /users/1, etc. should give us appropriate JSON response.

-## Creating a service to load data exposed by json-server endpoints
+## Creating a service to load data exposed by json-server endpoints(setting up the backend)

 - Create a new service using Angular CLI